Cold brew is a coffee that has been chilled with cold water and left to brew for several hours. Cold-brew is drunk ice cold, preferably on ice cubes.

 The coffee used can and should be acidic.

-When using high-quality green coffee, this also means more aromas and complexity.
+Using high-quality green coffee also means more aromas and complexity.

 Low-acid roasting and roasting of inferior green coffee are taboo.